dojo/docs/developer/design/loader.rst

 You can see that words like "loaded", "evaluated", and "defined" may apply equally well to any of Steps 3-5.
 I've marked each step with the word in square brackets that I'll use in this document.
 Lastly, I'll use the work "resolve" to describe the entire process.
-For example to resolve the module identifier "myProject/myModule" is to execute Step 2-5 to that the value of the module indicated by "myProject/myModule" is entered into the module namespace and my may be retrieved.
+For example to resolve the module identifier "myProject/myModule" is to execute Steps 2-5 so that the value of the module indicated by "myProject/myModule" is entered into the module namespace and my may be retrieved.
+Note that after a module is resolved, the loader remembers the association between module identifier and module value so that future requests can be answered immediately without having to rerun the process.

 Notice also that in some environments, Steps 3 and 4 may or may not be separable.
-For example, if a module is loaded with a synchronous XHR and then evaluated with Javascript `eval()`, they are separate steps.
+For example, if a module is loaded with a synchronous XHR and then evaluated with Javascript `eval()`, then they are separate steps.
 But if a module is injected into a document by appending a `script` element and setting the `src` attribute as given by Step 2, then the browser will accomplish Steps 3 and 4 as one action.